 You want to be your own boss?
 Awesome.
 Private practice PT may be the right option for you.
 But starting and owning your own clinic is a big job.
 Luckily, we’ve put together the Physical Therapist’s Guide to Starting an Outpatient Clinic to help you get going.
 For a more personal perspective on this topic, check out this story on Kaci Monroe’s experience starting her own clinic in Montana.

 Physical therapy is a business, but not everyone wants to go into private practice.
-Don’t worry; there’s a wide variety of settings in which to practice (or teach) physical therapy, including the following (adapted from the lists found here and here):
+Don’t worry; there’s a wide variety of settings in which to practice (or teach) physical therapy, including the following (adapted from the list found on this site):

 - Inpatient and subacute rehabilitation centers